-For additional information, see the help system of the program.
+For additional information, see the Lenovo Companion help system.

 Troubleshooting

 If your computer has an error, it typically displays a message or an error code, or makes a beep when you turn it on.
 When you experience a problem, see the corresponding symptom and solution in this topic to try to solve the problem by yourself.